BlueSuitMom.com

 And just what constitutes a creative power look?
 The range is vast, but for clarity's sake let's focus on the power aspect first.
 Power colors are rich and dark in tone.
 Lighter colors and pastels can express power when worn in combination with dark colors or in a monochromatic fashion.

 Moving on to the creative aspect, monochromatic dressing creates a great backdrop for art-like jewelry and other accessories that show artsy flair.
 Some people think that wearing an odd mixture of colors properly reveals their creative side.
 Beware of that line of thought as too many colors worn at one time can make you appear clownish, downgrading your overall professionalism.
-Instead, choose clothing that suits your coloring, flatters your body type, fits well, and clothing that has unique - yet simple - lines.
+Instead, choose clothing that suits your coloring, flatters your body type, fits well, and has unique—yet simple—lines.
 View a garment as a whole, without focusing on any ornamentation or pattern designs, to see its real lines.

 Since you want to keep the first-tier executive position on a permanent basis, powering up your image on a daily basis is quite important.
 You can dress with flair and style and look empowered.
 Jackets are still the best way for a woman to convey authority.
 Check out some of the cropped pant outfits (not capri pants, cropped pants) with matching stylish jackets.
 While those are not appropriate in traditional business environments, they look terrific in the arts arena.
 Be sure to wear high-style shoes, such as mules.
 On the days when you are not wearing an outfit with a jacket, wear long sleeves to maintain the visual authority of an executive.